Activities & Clubs

 |HOW TO START A NEW CLUB|

 A club charter form can be retrieved from the Activities Office.
 Complete and turn it into the Activities Office.
 Once the club charter form has been reviewed by the Activities Office and Building Principal you be notified if the proposed club will move forward for a vote by the ASB.
 The ASB officers have a board meeting every Monday to discuss and approve or decline club charters.
 In order to form a new club, a petition with ten signatures must be presented and brought forth to the Student Council and state purpose of the club.
-Clubs require a teacher adviser, at least 5 members and a clear mission that fits within our school mission, vision and Guiding Principles.
+Clubs require a Staff Member Adviser, at least 5 members and a clear mission that fits within our school mission, vision and Guiding Principles.
 The building Principal must be in approval of the new club.

 We have four main areas clubs fall under: